glebchek/dotfiles/README.md

 You are free to look, but keep in mind that it is not really usable because of the above reasons.

+This repo makes use of **environment.d** directory, so your system should be based on *systemd*.
+Right now it is the only restriction, and I am considering to get rid of it.

 ## Plugin managers

 For now I am using these helpers: